iterative/dvc.org/public/static/docs/command-reference/fetch.md

 # fetch

-Get files that are under DVC control from
+Get files or directories tracked by DVC from
 [remote storage](/doc/command-reference/remote) into the <abbr>cache</abbr>.

 ## Synopsis